By order of the Croatian Parliament, no less, today is Cravat Day, a chance to celebrate the humble tie in all its forms and practice Croatian pride.

 Not for Columbus Day, no sirree - though plenty of other states will be marking that today.
 But for their very own Alaska Day, which commemorates the date when the territory that is now Alaska passed from Russia to the United States, back in 1867.

-It took almost a hundred years, and a Gold Rush or two, before the other states would accept that Alaska and Alaskans had the maturity to be included as America's forty-ninth state.
-And Alaskans are still unkindly stereotyped by their fellow Americans.
+It took almost a hundred years, and a Gold Rush or two, before the other states would accept that Alaska should be included as America's forty-ninth state.
 We are marking the occasion with an Alaska cocktail, served (of course) icy cold and comprised of two of our favourite ingredients: London Dry gin and Yellow Chartreuse from The Savoy Cocktail Book.